foundscapes/MediaConch-Website/_documentation/HowToUse.md

   </ul>

   <li>Click “Check Files”</li>
-  <li>Once checked, the results will appear below and you can see the reports for each section by clicking on the “eyecon” (3rd screenshot) or download them by clicking </li>
+  <li>Once checked, the results will appear below and you can see the reports for each section by clicking on the “eyecon” ![eyecon][images/eyecon.png] (3rd screenshot) or download them by clicking the ![down arrow][images/downArrow.png]</li>
 </ol>
+e
+MediaConch currently consists of three main sections, “Checker,” “Policies,” and “Display.”

 ##Checker
 - [Check local file](#check-local-file)